Blind Multimodal Quality Assessment of Low-light Images: Related Work

-Unlike the A/V-QA, MLIQ consists of low-light image samples and their QSD-based audios: \begin{itemize} \item[1)] The audio content of MLIQ reflects the image quality in terms of semantic visual understanding \cite{wade2013visual}, while that of A/V-QA can be silence, noise, pure music, pure speech, or speech over background sound. \item[2)] MLIQ contains various types of authentic distortions, while A/V-QA only contains synthetic compression and sampling distortions. \item[3)] MLIQ is established to study the impact of auxiliary modalities on the BMQA task, while A/V-QA is constructed to study the impact of visual and audio distortion on the overall QoE.
-In other words, the MOS labels of MLIQ depend only on images, while the MOS labels of A/V-QA depend on both images and audio clips. \end{itemize}

-The differences between existing visual-audio quality indicators and our BMQA are obvious: \begin{itemize} \item[1)] The former aims to predict the joint user-perceived quality of cross-media, while the latter aims to predict the visual quality of a given image.

-\item[2)] In current visual-audio quality assessment, other modalities (\textit{e.g.}, audio, text, \textit{etc}) are seldom exploited to assist in predicting more accurate visual quality scores.
-Our BMQA focuses on studying the impact of auxiliary modalities on image quality forecasting.
+As discussed in \cite{min2020study,pinson2012influence}, there are some multimodal quality databases established based on video-audio pairs.
+However, very few databases have been established containing the image-text subjective labels.
+The differences between existing video-audio quality indicators and our image-text method are apparent: \begin{itemize} \item[1)] The former aims to predict the joint quality of videos and corresponding audios, while the latter aims to predict the visual quality of images.
+Our BMQA focuses on studying the impact of auxiliary modalities on forecasting image quality.